 2011 - Census support

 Gender issues were mainstreamed into the training and communication strategy for the 2011 Census.
-This helped 2.7 million enumerators and supervisors collect quality disaggregated data as part of the UNICEF contribution to the joint United Nations support to the Census.
+This helped 2.7 million enumerators and supervisors collect quality disaggregated data as part of the UNICEF contribution to the joint United Nations support of the Census.

 Polio cases in India fell from 559 in 2008 to cero cases in 2012.
 The Government, in partnership with UNICEF, the World Health Organization (WHO), the Bill & Melinda Gates Foundation, Rotary International and the Centers for Disease Control and Prevention contributed to almost universal awareness of the need to vaccinate all children under five against polio.
 As a result of these efforts, India was removed from the list of endemic countries in 2014.